 Yes, buses are for the brave, but don't let that put you off.
 Just be prepared to be proactive and ask companies what number plate the bus will have on the front and to ask individual bus drivers where they are actually going.
 Don't expect the bus to be on the correct platform or to even be the bus company written on your ticket.
 Alternatively, try a train.

 I was in Sabah during Chinese New Year and got to see lots of illegal fireworks and even handled an illicit sparkler.
 That was fun, especially when they blew in front of people's houses (oops).
-The police don't care so much over there, but you wouldn't get away with it in places like KL or Penang. about 11 years ago
+The police don't care so much over there, but you wouldn't get away with it in places like KL or Penang. over 11 years ago